-Dundee Utd's 1983 title win remembered
+Clocks, bridies & Wee Jim's pyjamas - Utd's title win

 Amid the haze of time and of booze consumed in celebration, the one thing they all remember is the clock.

-Even almost four decades on, Paul Hegarty swears it stopped at half four.
+Even four decades on, Paul Hegarty swears it stopped at half past four.
 And Dundee derby veteran Hamish McAlpine confesses it was only that afternoon that he first noticed it hanging above the tunnel at Dens Park.

 It is no longer there, having apparently been removed for safety reasons, but it retains a special place in the memories of the players who earned Dundee United their solitary Premier League title.

-It was on 14 May, 1983 that Jim McLean's side won the league at Dens.
+It was on 14 May, 1983 - exactly 40 years ago today - that Jim McLean's side won the league at Dens.

 They beat their city rivals 2-1 to hold off Celtic and Aberdeen.
 An Aberdeen side who had hoisted a European trophy just three days earlier - Alex Ferguson having led the Pittodrie side to Cup Winners' Cup glory against Real Madrid - and would go on to secure the Scottish Cup the following weekend.